brpaz/tldr/pages/common/travis.md

 `travis enable`

-- Checks status of the latest build:
+- Check status of the latest build:

 `travis status`

-- Opens a build or job in the browser
+- Open a build or job in the browser:

 `travis open`

--  triggers a new sync with GitHub
+- Trigger a new sync with GitHub:

 `travis sync`

-- Streams test logs:

-`travis logs`